The Isle of Wight Bus and Coach Museum

 The Museum collection expanded over the years and outgrew its original Newport Quay home.
 The need to establish a permanent and secure base was satisfied in 2014 with the purchase of the former Southern Vectis depot, located on Park Road in Ryde.

 The move to the Ryde Depot

 The building itself is of particular interest, being one of only two former bus garages now surviving on the Island.
 Built in 1937-8 on Southern Railway land, it is typical of a bus garage of the Tilling era to the design of their architect H.J.
 Starkey.
 Many such buildings were constructed but few now survive, following ownership changes in the bus industry.

 Whilst not strictly “Art Deco,” Ryde Depot is absolutely original in every respect, being designed as a bus garage and used as such until 2011.

 Considerable work was required to adapt the former depot to the role of a Museum for opening to the public at the start of the 2015 season.
 After further major work, both internally and to the façade adjoining Park Road, the premises were officially opened in October 2016 by the Mayor of Ryde, Councillor Henry Adams.

-The Museum is run by an enthusiastic group of unpaid volunteers and new members are always welcome: please enquire at the “Just the Ticket” shop for further details.
+The Museum is run by an enthusiastic group of unpaid volunteers and new members are always welcome: please enquire at the “Bus Fare” shop for further details.